PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 partial mutation with a zero statistic.
 Correcting this requires a separate plan/revalidation checkpoint and is not mixed into the mechanical move.

+### Terminal PReLU/Reshape/BatchMatMul recovery

+`passes/terminal_prelu_bmm_layout.py` owns the former 263-line late helper.
+It preserves scalar, rank-three CHW, rank-four NCHW, and already-NHWC alpha handling; shared alpha/RHS copy-on-write; NHWC flatten-order RHS permutation;
+adjX/adjY rejection; metadata and quantization cloning; fixed-point restart;
+pruning; statistic; and the conditional single production position.
+The lowerer retains a one-call private wrapper, and the old/new complete owner ASTs are identical after function-name normalization.

+Existing alpha and RHS tensors are still not fully validated for producers, variable state, or graph visibility.
+Those ownership guards require a separate semantic hardening checkpoint and are not silently added by this mechanical move.

 ### Dependency metadata

 `uv.lock` now reports the repository version as 2.6.4, matching the current